 Young people from other families affected by Huntington’s disease

 It may be that you don’t want to talk about Huntington’s disease with any of your friends, if that’s the case then that’s perfectly ok.
 But having people to talk to about Huntington’s disease and how it affects you can be very comforting, and you may find it rewarding to talk to other young people who come from families affected by Huntington’s disease.
 These are young people who have been/going through similar experiences and might be worried about the same issues as you.
 It can often be a relief to talk to people who completely understand, without you having to explain anything about the disease.

 ‘I don’t talk to my friends about Huntington’s disease because I just can’t bring myself to do it.
 But being able to talk with others a similar age to me who are going through the same thing is a big help to me.’
 Michael

 Talking to young people from families like your own can really be a great support system for all involved.
-HDYO is always keen to connect young people from families affected by Huntington's disease and we have a page on facebook and a message board, where you can interact with others in similar situations to yourself.
-It is also worth contacting your national Huntington's disease organisation as they may be able to provide contact with other young people in your area, or they may have youth camps and events for young people to meet at.
+HDYO is always keen to connect young people from families affected by Huntington’s disease and we have a page on facebook and a Facebook group, where you can interact with others in similar situations to yourself.
+It is also worth contacting your national Huntington’s disease organisation as they may be able to provide contact with other young people in your area, or they may have youth camps and events for young people to meet at.

 Overall, relationships can provide lots of worries for people from a family affected by Huntington’s disease.
 Knowing who to tell, when and how, can all be difficult to judge, and making commitments in serious relationships can bring with it extra complications and anxieties.
 None of this should stop you from being happy and living your life.
 Actually, being open and honest about Huntington’s disease to your partner or friends can bring with it that extra support you may need at times as well as making your relationships stronger in the long run.